This post contains affiliate links. Please see our disclosure policy.

 Bird's eye view of short ribs on a bed of mashed potatoes.

-How to Make Beer Braised Short Ribs:
+How to Make Braised Short Ribs:

 Ribs cooking in beef broth in a large dutch oven.